lee-chris/MovieTrailerWebsite/README.md

-# ud036_StarterCode
+# MovieTrailerWebsite

-Source code for a Movie Trailer website.
+This is a simple website for viewing movie trailers.